 - a.
-Describe how the Lead Agency consulted with the State Advisory Council or similar coordinating body: The Lead Agency's director, Michael Leach, is a member of the State Advisory Council.
-He regularly provides updates to members regarding various CCDFfunded initiatives.
-Most recently the Alternative Methodology and Rate Setting statewide initiative for Child Care and work on suspension and expulsion guidelines were presented to the Early Childhood Advisory Council (ECAC) and feedback was requested.
-The Lead Agency reviewed the State Plan with council members during their June 20,2024 meeting and encouraged input on the CCDF plan.
-Feedback was solicited from the members during the meeting, and they were informed of the email address (CCDFPlancomments@dss.sc.gov) that is available to submit follow-up input. - b.
-Describe, if applicable, how the Lead Agency consulted with Indian Tribes(s) or Tribal organizations(s) within the State: CCDF Administrator, Director of Child Care Licensing, and Director of ABC Quality met with new leadership of the Catawba Nation to discuss with them changes implemented by the federal government that affect the Nation and resources available to them as partners with the Lead Agency.
-They explored policy issues with ABC Quality relating to mandated reporting for child abuse and neglect and agreed to follow-up to reach a consensus on stated policy.
+Describe how the Lead Agency consulted with appropriate representatives of general-purpose local government: The Lead Agency's director provides updates to legislative committees regarding the status of work/initiatives being undertaken to improve the quality and access of child care in the state.
+In March the director of Child Care Licensing conducted a presentation to the Joint Committee to Study Child Care to provide updates regarding regulatory compliance, upcoming special initiatives, followed by a question/answer period during the meeting.
+In addition, the DECE staff is maintaining efforts to partner with the SC Chamber of Commerce members to increase awareness of initiatives undertaken by the Lead Agency to improve the availability and quality of child care across the state.
+This work includes creating and/or facilitating opportunities to solicit feedback from key decision makers in the state regarding the need for high quality child care. - a.
+Describe how the Lead Agency consulted with the State Advisory Council or similar coordinating body: The Lead Agency's director is a member of the council.
+He regularly provides updates to members regarding various CCDF-funded initiatives, most recently the Alternative Methodology and Rate Setting statewide initiative for Child Care and work on suspension/expulsion guidelines and requested feedback.
+Lead Agency staff are scheduled to review the State Plan with council members during their June 20,2024 meeting and will encourage input on CCDF.
+Feedback will be solicited from the members during the meeting and they will be informed of the email address (CCDFPlancomments@dss.sc.gov) that is available to submit follow up input.

-Additionally, ABC Quality has been working with the Catawba staff on naturalizing the outdoor play area to reflect their history and culture and Child Care Licensing is partnering with the Catawba Nation on a federal disaster preparedness grant.

-c.
-Identify other entities, agencies, or organizations consulted on the development of the CCDF Plan (e.g., representatives from the child care workforce, or statewide afterschool networks) and describe those consultation efforts: The CCDF State Administrator conducted a PowerPoint presentation during the SC Child Care Resource & Referral (CCR&R) quarterly Partner's Forum on May 29, 2024 regarding the development of the State Plan.
+- b.
+Describe, if applicable, how the Lead Agency consulted with Indian Tribes(s) or Tribal organizations(s) within the State: CCDF Administrator, Director of Child Care Licensing, and Director of ABC Quality met with new leadership of the Catawba Indian Nation to discuss with them changes implemented by the federal government that affect the Nation and resources available to them as partners with the SC Lead Agency.
+They explored policy issues with ABC Quality relating to mandated reporting for child abuse and neglect and agreed to follow-up to reach consensus on stated policy.
+ABC Quality has been working with Catawba staff on naturalizing the outdoor play area to reflect their history and culture and Child Care Licensing is partnering with the Catawba Nation on a federal disaster preparedness grant. - c.
+Identify other entities, agencies, or organizations consulted on the development of the CCDF Plan (e.g., representatives from the child care workforce, or statewide afterschool networks) and describe those consultation efforts: The CCDF State Administrator conducted a PowerPoint presentation during the CCR&R's quarterly Partner's Forum on May 29, 2024 regarding the development of the State Plan.
 Each section was reviewed and discussed, and current work specific to each section was highlighted.
-Forum participants representing the landscape of early childhood professions including providers, technical assistance specialists, PD trainers, Child Care Licensing Specialists, ABC Quality Assessors who were asked for their feedback during and after the presentation.
+Forum participants represent various specialists employed in various early childhood professions e.g., technical assistance providers, trainers, Child Care Licensing Specialists, ABC Quality Assessors.